Hashdive/packagerCLI/README.md

 The Packager CLI is a simple command-line utility that allows you to create packages, add files to packages, remove files from packages, and apply packages to target folders.
 It's a convenient tool for managing sets of files that need to be bundled together for various purposes.

+It adds new packages to the included /packages folder.
+You can then add or remove files to those packages (which are simply subfolders of /packages).
+Finally, 'apply' the files in the package to a target destination folder.

 ## Features

 - **Create Packages:** Create a new package with a specified name.